Menu

 Jacqueline Ritz

 Jacqueline RitzRitz’s project “Integrating Anatomical Model References in the Teaching of the Pronunciation of Spanish and English as a Second Language” will explore whether phonetically-based teaching in the initial process of second language acquisition can increase native-like pronunciation in a second language.
-Ritz, a dual major in Spanish language, literature and culture and Spanish education, was first interested in this area during her introductory Spanish linguistics course with College of Arts & Sciences Associate Professor M. Emma Ticio Quesada, her research mentor.
+Ritz, a dual major in Spanish language, literature and culture and Spanish education, was first interested in this area during her introductory Spanish linguistics course with College of Arts and Sciences Associate Professor M. Emma Ticio Quesada, her research mentor.

 “After learning the phonemes and allophones of Spanish, I realized that my pronunciation and listening skills improved tremendously, and I wondered why I did not learn this information when I started learning Spanish eight years ago.”
 Ritz worked with Ticio Quesada as a research assistant before using what she learned as a basis for her SOURCE project.